developer-portal/content/tools/vagrant/vagrant-plugins.md

 If the installation fails it's most likely similar to installation failures of other gems.

-To search for Vagrant plugins you can directly search RubyGems.org at https://rubygems.org/search?utf8=%E2%9C%93&query=vagrant-.
+To search for Vagrant plugins you can directly [search RubyGems.org](https://rubygems.org/search?utf8=%E2%9C%93&query=vagrant-).

 ## Packaged plugins